Why advertising Mark?

 We were aware of some of the great work that Wieden & Kennedy had done in the States, but our main point of reference to the brand was the award wining press stuff that had been done by FCO in the UK.

-A lot of this stuff looks identical to the Wieden’s work, did you have anything to do with them?
+A lot of the early stuff looked identical to the Wieden’s work of the time, did you have anything to do with W+K?

 We met Dan Wieden when we first picked up the business, we visited Wieden’s in Portland, having not known much about their campaign prior to winning the account we were bowled over by the work.